garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Budget.md

 1. Try to economise to reduce [[Expenses (Cash OUT)]]
 2. Shift [[Expenses (Cash OUT)]] from months with deficits to months with surpluses
 3. Use savings or investments to cover temporary deficits
-	- but try to make sure you replace the saving
+	- but try to make sure you replace the saving when the temporary cash-flow deficits is over
-1. Use short-term borrowing to cover temporary deficits
+4. Use short-term borrowing to cover temporary deficits
+	- borrowing from banks

+## What should you do if you end the year in a deficit
+1. Liquidate savings/investments
+2. Borrow to cover the deficits

 Income Statement $\rightarrow$ Backward looking Expected Income Statement $\rightarrow$ Forward Looking